fahmifj/learn-web-security/01-sql-injection/05-blind-sql-injection/README.md

 Blind sql injection arises when an application vulnerable to SQL injection without returning the relevant result from SQL query.

-## Lab: Blind SQL injection with conditional responses
+## Lab #1: Blind SQL injection with conditional responses

 Example SQL query: